m0rrism0rris/quake-guide/quake/pak1_macosx.md

 Within this folder navigate to *Steam/Contents/MacOS/steamapps/content/app_2310/depot_2311*

+This folder contains 7 different versions of Quake

+Ignore them all

 Open the enclosed *Id1* folder and copy *PAK0.PAK* and *PAK1.PAK* to your id1 folder from earlier

 #